 Notes: The figure shows the distribution across households of (a) expected healthcare spending bill (premium plus tax plus expected out-of-pocket cost), and (b) consumer surplus, under three of the policies considered in Table 4.
 Households are arranged on the horizontal axis according to their willingness to pay.
 Consumer surplus equals marginal willingness to pay less marginal premium-plus-tax, relative to the allocation of all households to Catastrophic coverage.
-The premium/tax that supports the single contract is \$6,298 under "All Catastrophic" and \$10,619 under "All Gold."
+The premium-plus-tax that supports the single contract is \$6,298 under "All Catastrophic" and \$10,619 under "All Gold."
 Premiums under "Vertical choice" are \$7,059 for full insurance, \$4,594 for Gold, \$2,173 for Silver, \$375 for Bronze, \$0 for Catastrophic, and a tax of \$6,856.

-enforce a minimum coverage level, we measure consumer surplus gains relative to the absence of a better product.
+coverage, here it is measured relative to the absence of a better product.
 Under each policy, consumer surplus is the difference between a household's marginal willingness to pay for their chosen plan, and the marginal premium-plus-tax associated with that choice.
-The integral of each consumer surplus curve equals the welfare generated by that policy, relative to the "All Catastrophic" outcome.
-The difference between the "All Gold" consumer surplus curve in Figure 8b and the Gold contract's social surplus curve in Figure 7 is that the former shows who receives the surplus, while the latter shows who generates it; the integrals of the two curves are the same.
+The integral of each consumer surplus curve equals the social welfare generated by that policy, relative to the "All Catastrophic" outcome.
+The difference between the "All Gold" consumer surplus curve in Figure 8b and the Gold contract's social surplus curve in Figure 7 is that the former shows who receives the surplus, while the latter shows who generates it.
+The integrals of the two curves are the same.

-The right panel depicts a classic feature of insurance markets with adverse selection.
-That is, the optimal allocation ("All Gold") results in higher coverage and greater social welfare gains, while the competitive outcome ("All Catastrophic") results in lower coverage but a more even distribution of gains.
+Figure 8b depicts a classic feature of insurance markets with adverse selection.
+The optimal feasible allocation ("All Gold") results in higher coverage and greater social welfare gains, while the competitive outcome ("All Catastrophic") results in lower coverage but a more even distribution of welfare gains.
 At the competitive outcome, no one is made worse off than they were absent the market.
 Regulatory intervention can offer substantial efficiency gains, at the cost of making some households worse off.

 Dynamic Considerations.
-These static gains from trade, and the distribution thereof, are evaluated at a point in time at which households are already aware of their endowed type, θ .
-In the spirit of Hendren (2020) and Ghili et al. (2020), we can also consider welfare from the perspective of an "unborn" consumer, who, prior to participating in our spot insurance market, faces a lottery over types.78 A consumer's type θ uniquely determines their willingness to pay.
+These static gains from trade, and the distribution thereof, are evaluated at a point in time at which households are aware of their endowed type, θ .
+In the spirit of Hendren (2020) and Ghili et al. (2020), we can also consider welfare from the perspective of an "unborn" consumer, who, prior to participating in our spot insurance market, faces a lottery over types.76 Note that a consumer's type θ uniquely determines their willingness to pay, and thus their position on the horizontal axis in Figure 8.
 Instead of considering a lottery over types, we can therefore directly consider the lottery over levels of willingness to pay.
-Under a given pricing policy, a consumer's willingness to pay in turn uniquely determines their consumer surplus, as depicted in Figure 8b.
-In that panel, consumers are uniformly distributed on the horizontal axis, in 100 equally sized bins.
-Under each policy, the "lottery over types" faced by an unborn consumer is therefore equivalent to the uniformly distributed lottery over consumer surplus outcomes shown in Figure 8b.
+Under each policy, the "lottery over types" faced by an unborn consumer is equivalent to the uniformly distributed lottery over consumer surplus outcomes shown in Figure 8b.

 The question then becomes where to normalize utility across consumers.
 In Figure 8b, we have assumed consumers are equally well off absent the market.
-However, from "behind the veil of ignorance," it may be more natural to assume consumers are equally well off when fully insured.
-Such a renormalization would be reflected in Figure 8b by rotating the consumer surplus curves counter-clockwise, until an "All full insurance" consumer surplus curve were horizontal; this is depicted in Figure A.9.
-In this case, it becomes clear that the "All Gold" policy delivers the least-risky distribution of consumer surplus, consistent with the intuition that higher coverage provides greater dynamic risk protection (Handel, Hendel and Whinston, 2015).
-From the perspective of an unborn consumer, the "All Gold" policy delivers the most efficiency and the most equity in the spot market.
+But from "behind the veil of ignorance," it may be more natural to assume they are equally well off when fully insured.
+Such a renormalization would be reflected in Figure 8b by rotating the consumer surplus curves counter-clockwise, until an "All full insurance" consumer surplus curve were horizontal (as depicted in Figure A.9).
+In this case, it becomes clear that the "All Gold" policy delivers the least-risky distribution of surplus in the population, consistent with the intuition that higher coverage provides greater dynamic risk protection (Handel, Hendel and Whinston, 2015).
+Among the three candidate policies, the "All Gold" policy therefore delivers the most efficiency and the most equity in the spot market.77